 What can I finance as a foreign national?

 First, inform yourself about whether or not the property you wish to finance is actually financeable.
 Loans for lots in Florida for example are currently not available for foreign borrowers.
-As mortgage brokers, we work closely with a number of banks and therefore have a better overview and better comparison of more financing options than a single US bank.
+As consultants, we work closely with a number of banks and therefore have a better overview and better comparison of more financing options than a single US bank.